shadrack71/shadrack71/README.md

 A code enthusiast and problem solver who thrives on learning new technologies and developing creative solutions.
 I have experience in Python, JavaScript, PHP, React, and Node.js, with expertise in IoT and Machine Learning Integration.

-Currently working on Ecommerce Projects and Social Platforms, while expanding my knowledge in Kotlin, TypeScript, Machine Learning with Python, and C++.
+Currently working on Ecommerce Projects and Social Platforms, while expanding my knowledge in Kotlin, TypeScript, Machine Learning with Python, and C++ , IoT intergration and Projects.
 Constantly pushing boundaries to transform ideas into reality through innovation and technology.